Subsidizing construction of charging stations possibly a cheaper way to reach US sales goals than tax incentives.

 The IEMS reduces costs and reduces strain on the grid by determining which cars to charge at a given time.

 “Typically, consumers leave the car at the facility and expect charging to be completed at a later time,” Tong says, “which makes charging a deferrable demand.”
-A completed charge can be postponed until a later time when it most benefits the consumer.
+A completed charge can be postponed.
+I mean until a later time when it most benefits the consumer.
 It also gives an operator the opportunity to choose which car to charge first and at what price.

-“So, in optimizing which car to charge, you lower the cost of charging and lower the cost to the service provider.”
+“So, in optimizing which car to charge, you lower the cost of charging.
+Then you lower the cost to the service provider.”

 Improvements such as these, the researchers believe, could lead to greater adoption of electric vehicles.